How to deploy and distribute a censorship-resistant upgradeable dapp

-In this post we explore the process of how Aragon Core and the different apps the Aragon team has built so far (Voting, Token Manager, etc.) get deployed and how we make them available to users regardless of their skill level.
+In this post we explore the process of how the Aragon client and the different apps the Aragon team has built so far (Voting, Token Manager, etc.) get deployed and how we make them available to users regardless of their skill level.

 Upgradeability is an important focus for us, and one of the key features of aragonOS.
 We are dealing with experimental and bleeding edge technology, and it would be such a step back forcing users to commit forever to whatever version of the software was available when they created their organization.

-We decided to build APM as the main way to distribute different versions of the packages that comprise Aragon Core.
-A package or repository (repo) in the APM keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).
+We decided to build aragonPM as the main way to distribute different versions of the packages that comprise Aragon.
+A package or repository (repo) in the aragonPM keeps track of evolving versions of its contents (the webapp component typically) and smart contract code (if applicable).

-Each APM Registry is a smart contract that owns an Ethereum Name Service(ENS) domain and therefore can create subdomains for its repos.
+Each aragonPM registry is a smart contract that owns an Ethereum Name Service(ENS) domain and therefore can create subdomains for its repos.
 This gives users the ability to find repos with human-readable names.
-We envision that many APM registries will be created for different purposes and types of packages.
+We envision that many aragonPM registries will be created for different purposes and types of packages.
 In the case of Aragon, we use the

 aragonpm.eth registry to host our core components and all the 'first party' apps that we develop.
 For now only people within the organization can create new repos.
 We also have the open.aragonpm.eth registry for community developed packages, where anyone can create repos.